Carina-P/Skiers-Destinations/README.md

     - Provides the map and possibility to create markers and cluster of markers.
 - [Wheater Unlocked](http://www.weatherunlocked.com/)
-    - From this API uptodate snow report and weather forecast for each resort is received.
+    - From this API up-to-date snow report and weather forecast for each resort is received.

 ## Testing